mrarthurwhite/java_extended_collections_maven_demo/README.md

 After going over this I changed the build path to point to the JDK (strangely was still pointing to a JRE.

-4. Still getting an error when building (but program is running)
+4. When getting an error when building (but program is running)

 https://stackoverflow.com/questions/53034953/error-source-option-5-is-no-longer-supported-use-6-or-later-on-maven-compile

+I used :

 <build>
    <plugins>